jiangyy12/application-tracking-system/docs/API_instruction.md

 **Inputs**: None<br>
 **Outputs**:
 - companyName
-- Waiting
+- Waiting: the number of application in the status "Waiting"
-- Offer
+- Offer: the number of application in the status "Offer"
-- Rejected
+- Rejected: the number of application in the status "Rejected"
 <br>
 <br>